Masteralan/EDD-BusTime/README.md

 ## NPM Package List
 To run these JS programs, you need to install npm (`$ sudo apt install npm`), as well as these packages using `$ npm install package_name`.

-These are the packages you need (currently):
+These are the packages you need to manually install:
-- file-system

-- ws
+- express
-  - bufferutil
+- body-parser
-  - utf-8-validate
+- request